eBayClassifiedsGroup/update-ts-references/README.md

     --cwd           Set working directory.
 Default: /Users/john-doe/projects/my-project
     --verbose       Show verbose output.
 Default: false
     --usecase       Use a specific usecase configuration.
-Default: update-ts-references.yaml
+Default: update-ts-references.yaml --strict    Expects always a tsconfig.json in the package directory.
+Default: false
 ```

 or you add it as dev dependency and include it in the `postinstall` script in the package.json